Roxxik/TeOS/README.md

 # How to Build
 WIP
-feel free to contact me for everything related to this you'll need
+feel free to contact me for everything related to this repo you'll need

     libcore